 The royalty allocations payable consists primarily of past royalties not yet spent by departments held on deposit at the Research Foundation.
-For 2016, this payable increased by \$27,000 due to continued departmental spending being almost equal to additions to the departmental funds held by the Research Foundation.
+For 2017, this payable increased by \$33,000 due to continued departmental spending being almost equal to additions to the departmental funds held by the Research Foundation.

 Unearned revenue consists of the unexpended portions of contract and grant revenue receipts that are being administered by the Research Foundation.
 Revenue per the Statements of Revenues, Expenses, and Changes in Net Position is recognized only to the extent expenses are incurred in executing the applicable contracts and grants.
-Unearned revenue decreased by \$700,000 in 2016 due to the increase in the contracts and grants expenses during 2016.
+Unearned revenue increased by \$600,000 in 2017 due to the increase in contract and grant funding received by the Research Foundation but not yet spent during fiscal year 2017.

-In 2016, total liabilities increased by \$500,000.
+In 2017, total liabilities increased by \$900,000.
 The combination of activities in the University fund payable, unearned revenues, and the obligations under capital leases offset each other.
-The University fund payable increased by \$1.7 million which is equal to the unspent balance as of June 30, 2016, of projects established during fiscal year 2016 for the benefit of the University.
-The obligations under capital leases, including unamortized bond issuance costs and premium, decreased by \$565,000, which is equal to the annual principle payment to the State Board of Administration and the amortization of the bond premium.
-The unearned revenues decreased by \$700,000 as noted above.
+The University fund payable increased by \$800,000 partially due to accrued salary expenses due to the University.
+The obligations under capital leases, including unamortized bond issuance costs and premium, decreased by \$580,000, which is equal to the annual principle payment to the State Board of Administration and the amortization of the bond premium.
+The unearned revenues increased by \$600,000 as noted above.

-The following chart illustrates the asset components as June 30, 2016, 2015 and 2014:
+The following chart illustrates the asset components as June 30, 2017, 2016 and 2015:

-The following chart illustrates the liability components at June 30, 2016, 2015 and 2014:
+The following chart illustrates the liability components at June 30, 2017, 2016 and 2015:

-Computing and presenting the net position (the difference between assets plus deferred outflows and liabilities plus deferred inflows) is one way to illustrate the financial health or financial position of the Research Foundation.
+Computing and presenting the net position (the difference between assets and liabilities) is one way to illustrate the financial health or financial position of the Research Foundation.
 Over time, increases or decreases in net position are an indicator of whether the overall financial health is improving or deteriorating.
 The following table summarizes assets, liabilities, and net position as of June 30:

-Net Position (in millions) Y ears Ei nded June 3(),
+Net Position (in millions) Y lears Ei nded June 3(),

-2016 2015 2014
+2017 2016 2015

-Current and Other Assets \$ 130.9 \$ 127.7 \$ 124.2
+Current and Other Assets \$ 143.0 \$ 130.9 \$ 127.7

-Capital Assets and Land 16.9 17.8 17.3
+Capital Assets and Land 16.0 16.9 17.8

-Total Assets \$ 147.8 \$ 145.5 \$ 141.5
+Total Assets \$ 159.0 \$ 147.8 \$ 145.5

-Debt Outstanding - Capital Assets \$ 11.1 \$ 11.7 \$ 12.2
+Debt Outstanding - Capital Assets Other Liabilities \$ 10.5 20.0 \$ 11.1 18.5 \$ 11.7 17.4

-Other Liabilities 18.5 17.4 16.8

-Total Liabilities \$ 29.6 \$ 29.1 \$ 29.0
+Total Liabilities \$ 30.5 \$ 29.6 \$ 29.1

-Net Investment in Capital Assets \$ 5.6 \$ 5.9 \$ 4.8
+Net Investment in Capital Assets Unrestricted \$ 5.2 123.2 \$ 5.6 112.6 \$ 5.9 110.5

-Unrestricted 112.6 110.5 107.7

-Net Position \$ 118.2 \$ 116.4 \$ 112.5
+Net Position \$ 128.4 \$ 118.2 \$ 116.4

-The Research Foundation's overall financial condition remains healthy with total assets exceeding total liabilities by \$118.2 million.
+The Research Foundation's overall financial condition remains healthy with total assets exceeding total liabilities by \$128.4 million.